Arash-11/c-vec/README.md

 # C-Vec

-A vector abstract data type written in C.
+A simple vector abstract data type written in C.